aetperf/aetperf.github.io/_posts/2022-04-14-Heapsort-with-Numba-and-Cython.md

 ## Performance comparison

 We do not include the Python version and compare the Numba and Cython versions with the NumPy *heapsort* implementation.
-I guess that this NumPy *heapsort* is written in C++ and fairly optimized.
+I guess that this NumPy *heapsort* is written in C++ and probably fairly well optimized.

 ```python